OscarAdserballe/intermediaries-in-the-offshore-world/writing/notes.md

 Results: Really in the major financial centres of the world.
 New York, San Francisco, London, Hong Kong, Singapore, Zurich, Amsterdam, Luxembourg.

+"The tax practitioners we are interested in are solely those who are responsible for managing and advising on corporate taxation for larger firms.
+Since this is not an established function with set titles and accreditations, titles, and backgrounds can vary between firms and countries.
+We therefore read job ads and LinkedIn profiles containing the different types of titles to ensure that we understood the practitioners behind the titles.
+Illustrative examples include an ‘International Tax Manager’ at a large shipping firm, a ‘Tax Manager’ at a large Big Four consulting firm, and a ‘Head of Corporate Tax’ at a large international bank"

 # Future Classification